-Gulf, Arab nations react to Iran-US ceasefire announcement
+Gulf, Middle East nations react to Iran-US ceasefire announcement

 Countries in the region welcome the temporary truce and urge negotiations for the war’s permanent end.